Code-Institute-Submissions/Practical-Python-milestone-project/readme.md

 I develop a program spec and presented it as word document to my mentor and later on balsamiq mock ups.
 The program spec defined the function an general proposed operaiton for the program.

+# deployment

+The project is deployed to Heroku and updated each time updated is pushed to github.